There's only one Mariano!

 The only downside was that a 5-run lead would mean a pitcher would have to pitch the last 3 innings of the win to qualify for the save.

 But Chris Parmalee took Burnett deep to open the top of the 4th.
 Two singles followed, and suddenly Good A.J. was turning back into Bad A.J.
-A.J. got an out, walked a batter to load the bases, then got a strikeout to end it.
+He got an out, walked a batter to load the bases, then got a strikeout to end it.

 With 1 out in the top of the 5th, Michael Cuddyer homered, and Parmelee doubled.
 So long, A.J.
 In came Cory Wade, who allowed a walk, a single to load the bases, and a groundout to make the score 5-4.
 Uh-oh, Five-nil and w...